Azure/Communication/special-order-numbers.md

     - [Port In Form for Denmark](./Forms/ACS-Port-In-Form-Geographic-and-Toll-Free-(Denmark).pdf)

 2) Fill in and sign the form.
-3) Open a new port-in request via Service Desk's Phone Number Service Center portal.
-4) When creating the case, make sure to choose **"Azure Communication Service"** as the **"Customer Profile"**
-     - You can access Service Desk's Phone Number Service Center portal [here](https://pstnsd.powerappsportals.com/create-case/)
+3) Send the filled out form to acstnrequest@microsoft.com
-4) Service Desk team will let you know of the next steps
+4) Our Service Desk team will let you know of the next steps and advises you on the port process.

 *PLEASE NOTE:* You need to have an [eligible Azure Subscription and Resource](https://docs.microsoft.com/azure/communication-services/concepts/telephony-sms/plan-solution#azure-subscriptions-eligibility) to be able to port numbers.